bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+- Which state is more active?

 2. Trend related to the news
+- What are new exercises or routines to get the result faster and better?

 3. Who does that?
+- Adults and older people look for ways to improve their health.

 4. Answering a question people care about
+- People care about their health and how they can optimize their body to be more productive.

 5. Valuable to businesses
+- It seems to valuable as businesses all around the world are looking for formula to improve people's health.

 6. What's the most popular?
+- What kinds of workouts?

 7. Cost/Money rankings
+- Several workouts, some requires no equipment and some requires expensive equipment.

 ## Misconceptions

 What misconceptions do people have about your topic?
+- Eating healthy and nutritious food are enough.

 ## Examples

 What data storytelling example inspires you?
+- How showing people workout is beneficial not only for physical health but for mental health as well.

 Could you do a new hypothesis, for the same question?
+- yes, workout to look young.

 Could you do a new question, for the same topic?
+- yes, workout for a healthy lifestyle.

 Could you do a new topic, with the same "style"?